Always expect the unexpected for it is the unexpected that will lead to disappointment – I. W.Fredd

 Sky mentally groaned.
 He was in no mood for companionship from a kid who would just be whisked away by a distrusting mother or an outraged father.
 Ignoring the tug of longing in his chest, he continued through the shower.
 He was shivering now and soaked through his layers of clothing.

 “Hold up!” the footsteps slowed behind him.

-But Sky didn’t turn around and see who is stupid enough to approach him.
+But Sky didn’t turn around and see who was stupid enough to approach him.
 Just keep it plain and simple, he decided and sucked in his breath.
 I don’t need to entertain a meaningless conversation.
 He imagined the watchful eyes behind the drawn curtains of his neighbors and shuddered.
 I rather drown in the rain than give them another reason to hate my guts.
 He let out a sad sigh—and realized that the summer shower was no longer falling on him.
 Confused, he looked up—into the inside of a pink umbrella hovering over his head.

 “Why are you doing this?” he asked flatly and frowned at the slender, African American girl before him.
 “I didn’t ask for your help.”

-“Doesn’t mean I shouldn’t help you,” she said and placed her a dainty hand on her narrow hip.
+“Doesn’t mean I shouldn’t help you,” she said and placed a dainty hand on her narrow hip.
 She was small and swimming in a yellow raincoat, two sizes too big for her frame.
-Her dripping, ebony curls were matted to her head and neck with rainwater drizzling around a square-faced face.
+Her dripping, ebony curls were matted to her head and neck, with rainwater drizzling around a square-faced face.
 Her smile was radiant and seemed to provide a light that somehow brightened her aura and strengthened her presence.

 Sky quickly looked away.
 “What do you want?” he asked.
 The frown on his face grew more critical.

 The girl sighed and rolled her eyes.
 “Isn’t it obvious?
 You’re new to this boring town, so I thought I would introduce myself to you—”